Domain Adaptation for Time Series Forecasting via Attention Sharing: Experiments

 \subsection{Baselines and Evaluation}

 In the experiments, we compare DAF with the following single-domain and cross-domain baselines.
-The conventional single-domain forecasters trained only on the target domain include: \begin{itemize}[noitemsep,topsep=0pt, leftmargin=1.5em] \item DAR: DeepAR \citep{flunkert_deepar_2020}; \item VT: Vanilla Transformer \citep{vaswani_attention_2017}; \item AttF: the sequence generator $G_{\gT}$ for the target domain trained by minimizing $\gL_{seq}(\gD_{\gT};G_{\gT})$ in \eqref{eq:minimax_obj}. \end{itemize} The cross-domain forecasters trained on both source and target domain include: \begin{itemize}[noitemsep,topsep=0pt, leftmargin=1.5em] \item DATSING: pretrained and finetuned forecaster \cite{hu_datsing_2020}; \item RDA: RNN-based DA forecaster obtained by replacing the attention module in DAF with a LSTM module and inducing the domain-invariance of LSTM encodings.
+The conventional single-domain forecasters trained only on the target domain include: \begin{itemize}[noitemsep,topsep=0pt, leftmargin=1.5em] \item DAR: DeepAR \citep{flunkert_deepar_2020}; \item VT: Vanilla Transformer \citep{vaswani_attention_2017}; \item AttF: the sequence generator $G_{\gT}$ for the target domain trained by minimizing $\gL_{seq}(\gD_{\gT};G_{\gT})$ in \eqref{eq:minimax_obj}. \end{itemize} The cross-domain forecasters trained on both source and target domain include: \begin{itemize}[noitemsep,topsep=0pt, leftmargin=1.5em] \item DATSING: pretrained and finetuned forecaster \cite{hu_datsing_2020}; \item SASA: metric-based domain adaptation for time series data \cite{cai_time_2021} which is extended from regression task to multi-horizon forecasting; \item RDA: RNN-based DA forecaster obtained by replacing the attention module in DAF with a LSTM module and inducing the domain-invariance of LSTM encodings.
 Specifically, we consider three variants: \begin{itemize} \item RDA-DANN: adversarial DA via gradient reversing \cite{ganin_domain-adversarial_2016}; \item RDA-ADDA: adversarial DA via GAN-like optimization \cite{tzeng_adversarial_2017}; \item RDA-MMD: metric based DA via minimizing MMD between LSTM encodings \cite{li_mmd_2017}. \end{itemize} \end{itemize} We implement the models using PyTorch \citep{paszke_pytorch_2019}, and train them on AWS Sagemaker \citep{liberty_elastic_2020}.
-For DAR, we call the publicly available version on Sagemaker.
-The hyperparameter of DAF and the baselines are tuned on a held-out validation set.
-See appendix \ref{sec:hyperp} for details on the model configurations and hyperparameter selections.

-We implement the models using PyTorch \citep{paszke_pytorch_2019}, and train them on AWS Sagemaker \citep{liberty_elastic_2020}.
 For DAR, we call the publicly available version on Sagemaker.
 In most of the experiments, DAF and the baselines are tuned on a held-out validation set.
 See appendix \ref{sec:hyperp} for details on the model configurations and hyperparameter selections.

 We evaluate the forecasting error in terms of the Normalized Deviation (ND) \citep{ yu_temporal_2016}:

 where $\rmY_i = [z_{i,t}]_{t=T+1}^{T+\tau}$ and $\hat{\rmY_i} = [\hat{z}_{i,t}]_{t=T+1}^{T+\tau}$ denote the ground truths and predictions, respectively.
 In the subsequent tables, the methods with a mean ND metric within one standard deviation of method with the lowest mean ND metric are shown in bold.